ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

   Interaction.

 Instantiation:
 : Instantiation is a process that takes a Model, some Context Information, and possibly information from a Device and creates a Message.

 Instance:
 : Anything that can be interacted with based on the SDF model.
   E.g., the Thing itself (device), a Digital Twin, an Asset Management system...
   Instances of a Thing are bound together by some form of identity.
+  Instances become useful if they are "situated", i.e., with a physical or digital "address" that they can be found at and made the subject of an interaction.

 Proofshot:
 : A message that attempts to describe the state of an Instance at a particular moment (which may be part of the context).
+  We are not saying that the Proofshot *is* the instance because there may be different ways to make one from an Instance (or to consume one in updating the state of the Instance), and because the proofshot, being a message, is not situated.

   Proofshots are snapshots, and they are "proofs" in the photographic sense, i.e., they may not be of perfect quality.